|What is Zyrtec? Zyrtec uses Dosage Side effects Can all cats take Zyrtec? Other ways to reduce allergies|

 Initially, your cat may be put on steroids and antihistamines to relieve symptoms while the allergy is brought under control.
 In some cases, a secondary infection may have developed due to trauma to the skin.
 Antibiotics will be necessary to treat bacterial skin infections.

 Once symptoms have improved, the steroids will be withdrawn and he will remain on the antihistamines as long as is necessary.

-Finding and eliminating the cause of allergies is always the number one goal.
-This is not always as easy but steps can be taken to reduce your cat’s exposure.
+Find and eliminate the cause of allergies is always the number one goal.

-Buy a vacuum cleaner with a HEPA filter, this can help to reduce allergens in the home.
+- Buy a vacuum cleaner with a HEPA filter, this can help to reduce allergens in the home.

-Be diligent with flea control.
-Flea allergy dermatitis is an extremely common cause of allergies in cats.
+- Be diligent with flea control as flea allergy dermatitis is an extremely common cause of allergies in cats.
 Treat the home as well as the cats.

-Omega-3 fatty acids are also recommended for cats with allergies as they can help to reduce inflammation.
+- Omega-3 fatty acids can help to reduce inflammation.

-Immunotherapy may be tried in cats where the allergen is known.
+- Immunotherapy can be tried in cats where the allergen is known.
 This works by administering a minute amount of the allergen to de-sensitise your cat.
-The ‘allergy shots’ will be tailored to use with each individual cat.
+Allergy shots are tailored to use with each individual cat.